-To help sellers achieve the highest possible prices for their goods – and in so doing maximise its own profitable commission-based revenues – eBay tracks over 100 million hours of customer interactions each month (the equivalent of mounting a video camera on the head of every user).
+To help sellers achieve the highest possible prices for their goods – and in so doing maximise its own profitable commission-based revenues – eBay tracks over 250 million queries made per day through its auction search engine.

 Whilst the firm’s data scientists analyse a dizzying array of variations applying machine learning, data mining and user behaviour analytics to answer key questions, the impetus for these analyses comes, often, not from eBay itself but from its sellers.